If you are in immediate danger or feel unsafe, call 911.

 What to Do.
 What to Say.

-Step 1: Let they/them know that you are concerned.
+Step 1: Let them know that you are concerned.

-Step 2: Acknowledge that they/them is in a very difficult and scary situation.
+Step 2: Acknowledge that they are in a very difficult and scary situation.

 Step 3: Be supportive.
-Listen to they/them.
-Remember that it may be difficult for they/them to talk about the abuse.
-What they/them needs most is someone who will believe and listen to they/them.
+Listen to them.
+Remember that it may be difficult for them to talk about the abuse.
+What they need most is someone who will believe and listen to them.

 Step 4: Be non-judgmental.
-Respect they/them decisions.
+Respect their decisions.
 There are many reasons why victims stay in abusive relationships.
-They/them may leave and return to the relationship many times.
-Do not criticize they/them decisions or try to guilt they/them.
-They/them will need your support even more during those times.
+They may leave and return to the relationship many times.
+Do not criticize their decisions or try to guilt them.
+They will need your support even more during those times.

-Step 5: Encourage they/them to participate in activities outside of the relationship.
+Step 5: Encourage them to participate in activities outside of the relationship.

-Step 6: Help they/them to develop a safety plan.
+Step 6: Help them to develop a safety plan.

-Step 8: Remember that you cannot “rescue” they/them.
+Step 8: Remember that you cannot “rescue” them.
 Although it is difficult to see someone you care about get hurt, ultimately the person getting hurt has to be the one to decide.
-Your role is to support they/them and help they/them find a way to safety and peace.
+Your role is to support them and help them find a way to safety and peace.